exakat/php-dictionary/dictionary.rst

 declare()
 ---------

-declare() construct is used to set execution directives for a block of code.
+declare() is a language construct.
+It is used to set execution directives for a block of code.

 declare() may set the following values :

 + ``strict_types`` : strict typing in the block
 + ``ticks`` : generate a tick event
 + ``encoding`` : per-file encoding directive

+declare() affects some configuration for the next block of code.

 .. code-block:: php